Basic rules#

 };

-They are used in the following manner:
+They are used as follows:

 ARRAY<DOF::DOF_TYPE> dof_names(2);